-As at December 31, 2021 and 2020, the Partnership held units of Portland Global Energy Efficiency and Renewable Energy Fund LP (Portland GEEREF LP), Blue Ocean, Brookfield Infrastructure Fund IV-A L.P.
-(BIF IV), and Rokstad which is considers Level 3 investments.
-During 2021, the Partnership made investments in Bridge Debt IV and Blue MC, which it considers Level 3 investments.
-As at December 31, 2021, the equity investment in Crown Capital Partners Inc. was transferred from Level 1 to Level 2 as a quoted exchange price was not available.
+As at December 31, 2022 and 2021, the Partnership held units of Portland Global Energy Efficiency and Renewable Energy Fund LP (Portland GEEREF LP), Blue Ocean, Brookfield Infrastructure Fund IV-A L.P.
+(BIF IV), Rokstad, Bridge Debt IV and Blue MC, which are considered to be Level 3 investments.
+The Partnership purchased units of Northleaf Private Credit and Incus Credit Fund IV during the year ended December 31, 2022, which are also considered to be Level 3 investments.

 Portland GEEREF LP is a closed-end investment fund.
 Portland GEEREF LP has the same Manager and administrator as the Partnership.
 This investment is considered Level 3 in the fair value hierarchy because it does not allow redemptions or transfers of units prior to dissolution except in very limited circumstances.
 The Partnership measures Portland GEEREF LP units at the most recently published NAV per unit as reported by its administrator, considering restrictions on the Partnership's ability to redeem units of Portland GEEREF LP.
-If the NAV per unit of Portland GEEREF LP had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$438,244 as at December 31, 2021 (December 31, 2020: \$441,236).
+If the NAV per unit of Portland GEEREF LP had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$449,165 as at December 31, 2022 (December 31, 2021: \$438,244).

 Blue Ocean is a closed-ended sub-fund of EnTrustPermal ICAV, an umbrella Irish Collective Asset-Management Vehicle with segregated liability between sub-funds.
 This investment is considered Level 3 in the fair value hierarchy because it does not allow redemptions or transfers of units prior to dissolution.
 The Partnership measures Blue Ocean at the most recently published NAV per unit as reported by its administrator, considering the Partnership's inability to redeem units of Blue Ocean.
-If the NAV per unit of Blue Ocean had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$1,128,579 as at December 31, 2021 (December 31, 2020: \$1,055,135).
+If the NAV per unit of Blue Ocean had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$1,152,536 as at December 31, 2022 (December 31, 2021: \$1,128,579).

 BIF IV is a closed-ended parallel structured fund.
 This investment is considered Level 3 in the fair value hierarchy because it does not allow redemptions or transfers of units prior to dissolution.
 The Partnership measures BIF IV at the most recently published NAV per unit as reported by its administrator, considering the Partnership's inability to redeem units of BIF IV.
-If the NAV per unit of BIF IV had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$1,307,139 as at December 31, 2021 (December 31, 2020: \$911,272).
+If the NAV per unit of BIF IV had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$1,790,757 as at December 31, 2022 (December 31, 2021: \$1,307,139).

 In 2019, the Partnership participated in a co-investment opportunity with Crown Partner Funding in a loan participation agreement with Rokstad in the amount of \$2,500,000.
 This investment is considered Level 3 in the fair value hierarchy because it is valued using a fair valuation techniques to determine value of the loan participation agreement.
-If the value of Rokstad had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$281,000 as at December 31, 2021 (December 31, 2020: \$281,000).
+If the value of Rokstad had been higher or lower by 10%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$250,000 as at December 31, 2022 (December 31, 2021: \$281,000).